 Reeves earned his bachelor’s degree in biological sciences in 2018 from the University of Tennessee in Knoxville.
 While there, he worked in the lab of Brad Binder, PhD, studying the receptors of the plant hormone ethylene in plants and symbiotic bacteria.
 He earned his master's degree from the St. Jude Graduate School of Biomedical Sciences in the Spring of 2021.

-Reeves is currently working in the lab of Andrew M. Davidoff, MD, Surgery, where he is testing the effect of MYC inhibition in hepatocellular carcinoma.
+Reeves is currently working in the lab of Andrew M. Davidoff, MD, Department of Surgery, where he is testing the effect of MYC inhibition in hepatocellular carcinoma.

 “Trying to understand the world around me has led me to fall in love with biology,” he says.
 “Without knowledge of the complex machinery of how our cells function, there can be no comprehensive understanding of how our bodies work.”